Instruction for Authors

 3. Authors are recommended to adhere to the minimum reporting guidelines hosted by the EQUATOR Network when preparing their manuscript.
 Papers sent to the Journal should be included in one of the following categories:

-The number of words in the abstract needs to be controlled between 200 and 350, and the number of keywords needs to be controlled between 3 and 5.
-Papers exceeding this limit will be evaluated by the editorial board to determine if they can be published in their current state, with some papers divided across successive issues if necessary.
+The number of words in the abstract needs to be controlled between 200 and 400, and the number of keywords needs to be controlled between 3 and 5.

 - Systematic Review.
-The Systematic Review papers encompass meta-syntheses, meta-analyses, mapping reviews, scoping reviews, systematic reviews, and systematic reviews with a meta-analysis.
+The Systematic Review papers encompass meta-analyses, systematic reviews, and systematic reviews with a meta-analysis.
 Authors are encouraged to complete the flow diagram and include it with their submission.
 For the Systematic Review papers, there is a word limit of 3000-8000 words (including an abstract but excluding references, tables, and figures).
-The number of words in the abstract needs to be controlled between 200 and 350, and the number of keywords needs to be controlled between 3 and 5.
+The number of words in the abstract (structured) needs to be controlled between 200 and 350, and the number of keywords needs to be controlled between 3 and 5.

 - Case Report.
 Reports on clinical observations are particularly interesting due to their novel contribution to clinical knowledge and therapeutic management of specific medical conditions.
-Maximum extension permitted is 2500 words.
+The maximum extension permitted is 2500 words.
 Authors are encouraged to prepare manuscripts in accordance with CARE guidelines.
 Only cases that exhibit exceptional interest and novelty are taken into consideration.
-In cases where manuscripts fail to meet these criteria, editors may request that the authors shorten the manuscript for resubmission as another type of article.

 - Editorial.
 Editorials are opinion articles from the editor or an invited author.
-When contributed by an invited author, editorials may introduce the subject being brought into focus in a special issue or thematic section with a maximum extension of 1000 words (excluding references, tables, and figures).
-An abstract is not required.
+When contributed by an invited author, editorials can also introduce the subject being brought into focus in a special issue or thematic section.
 The maximum number of references is 15, and the combined maximum number of figures and tables is 1.

 They ought to be concise and centered, ensuring a clear and direct message.
 The body of the Editorial can be continuous text or structured into distinct subsections.
 Editorials on topics of current interest are encouraged.